GuilinDev/peerReviewAlgo/bq.md

 ### Why do you want to leave your current job?
 > focus on the future
-* I feel I have a lot more to offer than my current job requires and I am ready to fo for a new challenge and new opportunities where I can take on more responsibilities and contribute more.
+* I feel I have a lot more to offer than my current job requires, and I am ready for a new challenge and new opportunity where I can take on more responsibilities and contribute more.

 ### What do you expect from your manager/supervisor?

-* The most important thing I want from my manager is constructive feedback so I know here I eed to improve.
-I also expect my boss to give me support, guidance and encouragement as I want to continually grow and having a good manager will help me achieve my goal.
+* The most important thing I want from my manager is constructive feedback so I know here I need to improve.
+* I also expect my boss to give me support, guidance and encouragement as I want to continually grow and having a good manager will help me achieve my goal.

 ### How do you handle stress and pressure?
 > focus 面对stress and pressure能采取的有效措施
 * Prioritizing my work so I have a clear idea of what needs to be done when, and this has helped my effectively manage pressure on the job.

-I make a list to rank that is most important, and then I work through that list step by step, getting each task done in a timely manner.
+* I make a list to rank that is most important, and then I work through that list step by step, getting each task done in a timely manner.

 ## Why XX company?
 Because I know xx is a top internet xx company with a strong focus on xx (customer experience/cutting edge clouding management technologies).